foniod/redbpf/README.md

  * LLVM 10
  * The latest stable Rust compiler.
 We only promise to build with the latest stable and nightly compilers.

+NOTE: the latest `nightly` compilers will use LLVM 11, which doesn't ship with most distributions.
+Use a stable compiler for the time being.

 # Getting started

 It's easiest to get started by installing `cargo-bpf` using cargo.